Police represent most new six-figure pensions in New York

 ALBANY, N.Y.
-(NEWS10) — According to SeeThroughNY, of the newest retirees in New York’s State and Local Retirement System who are eligible for pensions over $100,000, the majority are police officers.
+(WTEN) — According to SeeThroughNY, of the newest retirees in New York’s State and Local Retirement System who are eligible for pensions over $100,000, the majority are police officers.

 Pension data was uploaded to SeeThroughNY, the Empire Center for Public Policy’s transparency website, for 441,095 members of the retirement system on Thursday.